1. Scientific Revolution

-Galileo di Vincenzo Bonaiuti de' Galilei, commonly referred to as Galileo Galilei, was an Italian astronomer, physicist, and engineer, sometimes described as a polymath.
-He was born in the city of Pisa, then part of the Duchy of Florence.
-Galileo has been called the father of observational astronomy, modern-era classical physics, the scientific method, and modern science.
+Galileo di Vincenzo Bonaiuti de' Galilei, commonly referred to as Galileo Galilei, was an Italian astronomer, physicist, engineer and polymath.
+He was born in Pisa, then part of the Duchy of Florence.
+Galileo has been called the father of observational astronomy, classical physics, the scientific method, and modern science.

 Sir Isaac Newton was an English polymath who was a mathematician, physicist, astronomer, alchemist, theologian, author and inventor.
 He was a key figure in the Scientific Revolution and the Enlightenment that followed.
 His book Philosophiæ Naturalis Principia Mathematica, first published in 1687, achieved the first great unification in physics and established classical mechanics.
 Newton also made seminal contributions to optics, and shares credit with the German mathematician Gottfried Wilhelm Leibniz for formulating infinitesimal calculus, although he developed calculus years before Leibniz.
 Newton contributed to and refined the scientific method, and his work is considered the most influential in bringing forth modern science.